kmati/friedjuju/ideas/idea-map-to-ui.md

 ```
 @ is a prefix for an HTML/XML attribute
-~name-n is a way of connoting the ordering of elements with the same tagName, e.g. multiple <tr> elements can be listed as ~tr-0 (for the first one), ~tr-1 (for the second one), etc.
+$number is a way of specifying the instance number of an element; e.g. $0tr is the first <tr> element, $1tr is the second <tr> element, etc.
-$str connotes plain text
+$str is a property whose value is plain text
 ?xxx denotes a template item to be replaced
 ```

+# What's with the $number stuff?

+That is necessary because JSON does not like you to have multiple properties of an object with the same name.
+What winds up happening in that case is that only the last property gets applied to the object.
+So we use the $number-hack to help us get around this restriction.

 Now, the JSON above is actually longer than the HTML template we're trying to replace.
-Okay, yeah, we get the benefit of the "template" being in JSON and so we can rejoice in that.
-Yes we can retrieve this directly from a JSON store (e.g. mongodb or couchbase or some REST service); however, we can do better....
+We do get the benefit of the "template" being in JSON, which is a good thing.
+And, yes, we can retrieve this directly from a JSON store (e.g. mongodb or couchbase or some REST service); however, we can do better....

 The following is an idea to improve the repeating element situation: